mecid/mecid.github.io/_posts/2021-04-01-writing-idiomatic-swift-code.md

 ```

 #### Optionals
 Another language feature that Swift provides us to write type-safe code is optionals.
-Swift types can't be nil unless you define them as optional.
-In this case, the Swift compiler will require to handle all the usages where the value can be nil.
+Swift types can't be *nil* unless you define them as optional.
+In this case, the Swift compiler will require to handle all the usages where the value can be *nil*.

 ```swift
 let nonOptionalInteger: Int = 3